-- 1.4.
-Pension plans must be administered and their assets invested, with the care, diligence and skill required of a fiduciary in accordance with the standard of care prescribed by the PBA,2 the common law and equity.
-Administrators are fiduciaries, and, as such, should take appropriate steps to facilitate members staying connected with their pension plan after terminating employment.
-This Guidance aims to help administrators fulfil their fiduciary duties. - 1.5.
-In support of paying out benefits in a timely and accurate manner, the administrator's obligations include: - managing records consistently with good governance processes; - communicating regularly with members, before and after employment terminates; and - following an appropriate process when the administrator becomes aware that member contact information may no longer be current.
+- 1.5.
+In support of paying out benefits in a timely and accurate manner, the administrator's obligations include: - managing records consistently with good governance and record keeping processes; - communicating regularly with members, before and after employment terminates; and - following an appropriate process when the administrator becomes aware that member contact information may no longer be current. - 1.6.
+FSRA recognizes that pension plan members also bear responsibility for ensuring their pension plan administrator has their contact information and that this information is kept up to date.